oxfamamerica/django-media-explorer/README.md

     #Since v0.3.5
     #This is behaves exactly as Django's ImageField with following differences:
     #1) You can add an optional max_upload_size=xxx to limit upload size
-    #2) After image is saved - an entry of the image will be added to Element table
+    #2) After image is saved you can see it listed at http://example.com/media_explorer
     my_image = MediaImageField(max_upload_size=5242880,upload_to="my_dir")

     #Since v0.3.0